A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems: Discrete-Time Algorithms

-We propose an algorithmic framework that arises via temporal discretization of the system in Eq.~\eqref{sys:DE}.
-Our approach highlights the importance of the dual extrapolation step, interpreting it as the temporal discretization of a continuous-time integral.
-With an approximate tensor subroutine, we obtain a class of simple and optimal $p^\textnormal{th}$-order methods for solving monotone equation (ME) problems.
+We propose two algorithmic frameworks that arise via temporal discretization of the systems in Eq.~\eqref{sys:main}.
+Our approach highlights the importance of the dual extrapolation step~\citep{Nesterov-2007-Dual}, interpreting it as the discretization of an integral.
+The first framework together with an approximate tensor subroutine recovers the existing $p^\textnormal{th}$-order VI methods specialized to solve ME problems while the second framework yields a new suite of simple first-order methods for solving ME problems.